kwindapp/start-jump/README.md

 LoRaWAN Module – To transmit data over long distances (e.g., via a LoRa gateway to a cloud server).

-E-paper Display – For displaying real-time data on the kiteboard in outdoor conditions.NO REFLECTIONS !!!
+E-paper Display – For displaying real-time data on the kiteboard in outdoor conditions.....NO REFLECTIONS SUNLIGHT!!!

 Battery – For powering the system.